Sleepaway Camp: Unofficial sequel

+Proposed remake

 The purportedly final film in the Sleepaway Camp series, titled Sleepaway Camp Reunion, was also announced to be in the works.
 Distribution had been arranged via Magnolia Pictures.
 Creator Robert Hiltzik, who recovered the rights to the franchise, has stated that he would make the film if his budget was met.
 However, Hiltzik and Return To Sleepaway Camp producer Jeff Hayes later announced themselves as having started work on a reboot that would retain the key characters and elements of the original film with additional storyline elements and a dose of modernizing.
 As of Summer 2014, Hiltzik was reportedly tweaking the script.
 In addition, Michael Simpson, the director of Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland, wrote a script for an additional film called Sleepaway Camp: Berserk.